meiyuan666/flash/README.md

 - exp3

-## What is OLAF?
+## What is FLASH?

-Briefly speaking, we develop OLAF to incoporate **heterogeneity** into the federated learning simulation process.
+Briefly speaking, we develop FLASH to incoporate **heterogeneity** into the federated learning simulation process.

 ### Deadline